arduino/docs-content/content/hardware/09.kits/maker/nesso-n1/datasheet/datasheet.md

 - **Arduino IDE** [1]
 - **Arduino Cloud Editor** [2]
 - **MicroPython**
-- **UIFlow v2.0**
+- **UIFlow v2.0***

 <div style="background-color: rgba(255, 193, 7, 0.2); border-left: 6px solid rgba(255, 152, 0, 1); margin: 20px 0; padding: 15px;">
-  <strong>UIFlow v2.0 Support:</strong> UIFlow v2.0 support is on the way for Nesso N1, with availability expected by the end of Q4 2025.
+  <strong>* UIFlow v2.0 Support:</strong> UIFlow support is not yet available.
+UIFlow v2.0 support is on the way for Nesso N1, with availability expected by the end of Q4 2025.
 This will provide a visual programming interface for rapid prototyping and educational applications.
 </div>

 ## Device Operation